CALL FOR APPLICATIONS: Ph.D. PROGRAM IN LAW FOR THE ACADEMIC YEAR 2020-2021

 - 2 (two) positions under the supervision of Assoc.
 Professor Constantinos Kombos

-- 2 (two) positions under the supervision of Assoc.
+- 1 (one) position under the supervision of Assoc.
 Professor Aristotelis Constantinides

 - 2 (two) positions under the supervision of Ass.
 Professor Costas Paraskeva